nosqlbench/nosqlbench/README.md

 ## History

-The Engine Block project started as a branch of [test client](http://github.com/jshook/testclient).
-It has since evolved to be more generic.
+The NoSQLBench project started as a branch of [test client](http://github.com/jshook/testclient).
+It has since evolved to be more generic and capable.

 ## License